Tanz0rz/haxe-fmod/extension/functions.md

 ## file_getdiskbusy
 <!-- File_GetDiskBusy -->
-Cannot be bound.
-The disk busy flag belongs to the custom file system callbacks, which FMOD runs on its streaming thread, and no Haxe target can execute code there.
+verdict: cannot The disk busy flag belongs to the custom file system callbacks, which FMOD runs on its streaming thread, and no Haxe target can execute code there.

 ## file_setdiskbusy
 <!-- File_SetDiskBusy -->
-Cannot be bound.
-The disk busy flag belongs to the custom file system callbacks, which FMOD runs on its streaming thread, and no Haxe target can execute code there.
+verdict: cannot The disk busy flag belongs to the custom file system callbacks, which FMOD runs on its streaming thread, and no Haxe target can execute code there.

 ## memory_initialize
 <!-- Memory_Initialize -->
-Cannot be bound.
-Custom allocators are callbacks that FMOD runs on every one of its threads, and no Haxe target can execute code there.
+verdict: cannot Custom allocators are callbacks that FMOD runs on every one of its threads, and no Haxe target can execute code there.
 FMOD uses its default allocator on every target, and StudioSystem.getMemoryStats reports what it holds.

 ## thread_setattributes
 <!-- Thread_SetAttributes -->
-Cannot be bound.
-It must run before the system is created, and haxefmod creates the system inside FmodManager.Initialize() with no hook before it.
+verdict: cannot It must run before the system is created, and haxefmod creates the system inside FmodManager.Initialize() with no hook before it.
 FMOD keeps its default thread affinity and priority on every target, and the web build has no threads to configure.

 ## dsp_getsystemobject
 <!-- DSP::getSystemObject -->
+verdict: bound
 haxefmod has one core system, and haxefmod.core.CoreSystem reaches it directly, so no object needs to hand it back.
 ```haxe
 import haxefmod.core.CoreSystem;